null--/what-the-waf/README.md

 Set "Extension Type" to "Ruby"
 Click "Select File" and choose "\[foo\]/\[bar\]/what-the-waf.rb"

-#Quickref

-## Case Study and Examples
+# Case Study and Examples
 ### example/General
+WTW 101

+### example/Fortiweb
-1. Basic configuration of Burp and WTW
+Configure Burp and WTW to pentest a FortiWeb (real-world case-study)
-2. Introducting some features of WTW

 ### example/Chart
 How to draw a chart from a saved result

-### example/Fortiweb
-Configure Burp and WTW to pentest a FortiWeb (real-world case-study)

-## Usage
+# Usage
 Please take a look at "Readme" tab in the "What the WAF?!" extension tab in Burp.
 You can find useful informations about how to use WTW and what are its limitations.

+#Test Environment
+jruby-complete.jar Version: 1.7.15
+local jruby version: 1.5.6
+OS: Debian Jessie